Mumbai Indians

 In the 2017 edition of the league, MI beat Rising Pune Supergiants (RPSG) in the final by a narrow one-run margin.
 In 2019, MI beat CSK in the final again by a solitary run and became the most successful franchise.

 'The Hitman' Rohit took over the captaincy duties in 2013 from Ricky Ponting, and from there on, he successfully led them to five titles.
-Mark Boucher is the head coach of the franchise, with Kieron Pollard serving as the batting coach.
-The Caribbean star retired from the IPL after the 2022 season.

 The Mumbai Indians camp stirred up a storm before IPL 2024.
-They brought back Hardik Pandya, who played for them until 2021, trading him from Gujarat Titans.
+They brought back Hardik Pandya, who played for them until 2021, trading him from the Gujarat Titans.
 Pandya had led GT to a title and a final in his two-season stint.

 With Rohit struggling to produce results with both bat and captaincy, Pandya succeeded him as the next skipper, which went on to become one of the most debatable decisions in the history of the IPL.

-The Mumbai Indians had a turbulent 2024 IPL season, finishing at the bottom of the points table—a stark contrast to their illustrious history as one of the most successful franchises in the league.
+The Mumbai Indians had a turbulent 2024 IPL season, finishing at the bottom of the points table, a stark contrast to their illustrious history as one of the most successful franchises in the league.
 Inconsistency, key injuries, tactical missteps, and a lack of form from crucial players defined their campaign.